ll8464/GameGo/README.md

 # View

+A front-end web interface that allows the addition and removal of games can potentially be implemented.

 UserI/O (input/output) - enable a user to perform all input/output operations for a data set

 # Controller

 Controller - The controller does not talk to the Repository.
 It interacts only with the Data Access Object and Service Layer.

 # Log:

-The Game Endpoint cannot be found.
+~~ The Game Endpoint cannot be found. ~~

 This was a configuration issue.
 Added Configuration to the App file for each package which resolved the error.

-500 Error -Circular view path [game]: would dispatch back to the current handler URL [/game] again This error was caused by using @Controller instead of @RestController
+~~500 Error -Circular view path [game]: would dispatch back to the current handler URL [/game] again ~~

+This error was caused by using @Controller instead of @RestController